Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 This chair is functionally similar to the high back bonded leather chair we just reviewed, but it doesn’t have padded, ergonomically sculpted armrests and we’re not as impressed with the seat height adjustment range and weight limit.

-In any case, that’s a high range, which targets this chair at bigger/taller users, but there’s no corresponding increase to the maximum supported weight range.
+That’s a high range, which targets this chair at bigger/taller users, but there’s no corresponding increase to the maximum supported weight range.

-That’s a weakness, in our book.
+That’s a weakness in our book.
 We’d have expected to see at least a slight bump up in that department.
 It wouldn’t have to have been much.
 Even fifty pounds would have been acceptable.
 Unfortunately, it was just not meant to be.

 Again, given the presence of bonded leather upholstery, this chair is a decent choice for light to moderate daily use, but you’ll want to take careful measurements to be sure that the height adjustment range is right for you.

-We provisionally recommend this model but would urge you to consider spending an extra twenty bucks on the high back bonded leather chair assuming it fits you as well.
+We provisionally recommend this model but would urge you to consider spending an extra twenty bucks on the high-back bonded leather chair, assuming it fits you as well.
 It’s a better product.

-Note: One minor advantage this model has over the one above is the fact that although both bases are nylon, this one isn’t covered with a chrome finish, so there’s no need to worry about it flaking off if you kick it or rest your feet on the base.
+Note: One minor advantage this model has over the one above is that although both bases are nylon, this one isn’t covered with a chrome finish, so there’s no need to worry about it flaking off if you kick it or rest your feet on the base.

 Viva 0973 Diamond Pattern Bonded Office Chair